Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 Agent/brain

-At the core of an LLM agent is a language model that processes and understands language based on a vast amount of data it's been trained on.
+At the core of an LLM agent is a language model (or an action model) that processes and understands language based on a vast amount of data it's been trained on.

 When you use an LLM agent, you start by giving it a specific prompt.
 This prompt is crucial—it guides the agent on how to respond, what tools to use, and the goals it should aim to achieve during the interaction.
 It's like giving directions to a navigator before a journey.